opensyria/OpenSyria/docs/WALLET_RESTORE_GUIDE.md

-# 🔐 OpenSyria Wallet Backup & Restore Guide
+# 🔐 OpenSY Wallet Backup & Restore Guide

-This guide explains how to backup and restore your OpenSyria wallet.
+This guide explains how to backup and restore your OpenSY wallet.

 ## Backup Types